-The analysed portions of the cyclone tracks are mapped every six hours for the cyclones with and without sting-jet precursors in figures 2a and b respectively.
-Sting-jet precursors occurred only once for most of the tracks (69%) though there were tracks with two (16%), three (12%) and five (3%) precursor occurrences possibly suggesting multiple sting jets.
-The precursor regions occurred throughout the North Atlantic.
-The analysed tracks follow the classical North Atlantic storm track (Hoskins & Hodges 2002).
-However, a difference between the start locations of the analysed tracks with and without sting-jet precursors exists: those with sting-jet precursors all originated south of 50°N whereas those without originated as far north as 65°N. This may be indicative of a requirement for a warm moist airmass where these cyclones form, consistent with the known importance of diabatic processes in the generation of sting jets.
-There is a strong tendency for the sting-jet precursors to occur in the 30 hours prior to the occurrence of the cyclone's maximum intensity (figure 2c).
-This is consistent with the sting-jet conceptual model in which sting jets occur during frontal fracture in stages II and III of the evolution of cyclones following the Shapiro-Keyser (Shapiro & Keyser 1990) conceptual model (Clark et al. 2005).
+This may be indicative of a requirement for a warm moist airmass where these cyclones form, consistent with the known importance of diabatic processes in the generation of sting jets.
+There is a strong tendency for the sting-jet precursors to occur in the 30 h prior to the occurrence of the cyclone's maximum intensity (figure 2(c)).
+This is consistent with the sting-jet conceptual model in which sting jets occur during frontal fracture in stages II and III of the evolution of cyclones following the Shapiro-Keyser (Shapiro and Keyser 1990) conceptual model (Clark et al 2005).

-The frequency distribution of the maximum relative vorticity of all of the 100 most intense North Atlantic cyclones, and just those with sting-jet precursors, shows that there are fewer cyclones with increasing vorticity as expected (figure 3a, note that the first vorticity bin contains relatively few cyclones because other cyclones with vorticity in this range are not among the 100 most intense).
+The frequency distribution of the maximum relative vorticity of all of the 100 most intense North-Atlantic cyclones, and just those with sting-jet precursors, shows that there are fewer cyclones with increasing vorticity as expected (figure 3(a), note that the first vorticity bin contains relatively few cyclones because other cyclones with vorticity in this range are not among the 100 most intense).
 Sting-jet precursors occur in cyclones throughout the vorticity range.
-The 100 most intense cyclones are relatively evenly distributed over the 20 winter seasons (figure 3b) with between 2 and 10 of these cyclones occurring in each season; between 0 and 3 of these cyclones have sting-jet precursors each year.
-Recent studies have found contradictory results regarding long-term trends in the frequency and intensity of extreme cyclones in the second half of the 20th century (e.g. Ulbrich et al. 2009).
+The 100 most intense cyclones are relatively evenly distributed over the 20 winter seasons (figure 3(b)) with between 2 and 10 of these cyclones occurring in each season; between 0 and 3 of these cyclones have sting-jet precursors each year.
+Recent studies have found contradictory results regarding long-term trends in the frequency and intensity of extreme cyclones in the second half of the 20th century (e.g. Ulbrich et al 2009).
 Statistically significant trends cannot be inferred from the limited data presented here; however, we note that the three winter seasons in which there were no sting-jet cyclones all occurred during the last six seasons analysed.

-The locations of sting-jet precursors are shown in a system-relative reference frame in figure 4a.
+The locations of sting-jet precursors are shown in a system-relative reference frame in figure 4(a).
 Each precursor region has been rotated such that the direction of motion of the cyclone is orientated to the right.
-The dots represent the locations of the gridpoints within every precursor region relative to the corresponding cyclone centre.
-There are gridpoints in areas apparently restricted (warm conveyor belt area in figure 1).
-However, these gridpoints belong to precursor regions lying at least partly within the permitted area (cloud head area in figure 1).
-The gridpoints span the space to the west of the cyclone centre where the cloud head lies (cf. figures 10b and d of Catto et al. (2010) which show relative humidity from composite cyclones).
-The average precursor region (computed following the method described in section 2.2.2) lies between 279 km and 536 km radially (mean at 400 km) and 154° and 223° azimuthally (mean at 186°).

-This region is shaded in figure 4a and yields an area of 126×10^3 km2.
-The precursor location is consistent with the origin locations of sting jets in previous studies (Gray et al. 2011, Martínez-Alvarado et al. 2011) (although these regions are all within 300 km of the cyclone centre in these studies) and with the bands of updraught CSI found in the cloud head of the sting-jet windstorm Jeanette (Parton et al. 2009).
+The dots represent the locations of the grid points within every precursor region relative to the corresponding cyclone centre.
+There are grid points in areas apparently restricted (warm conveyor belt area in figure 1).
+However, these grid points belong to precursor regions lying at least partly within the permitted area (cloud head area in figure 1).
+The grid points span the space to the west of the cyclone centre where the cloud head lies (cf figures 10(b) and (d) of Catto et al (2010) which show relative humidity from composite cyclones).
+The average precursor region (computed following the method described in section 2.2.2) lies between 279 and 536 km radially (mean at 400 km) and 154° and 223° azimuthally (mean at 186°).
+This region is shaded in figure 4(a) and yields an area of $126 \times 10^3$ km.
+The precursor location is consistent with the origin locations of sting jets in previous studies (Gray et al 2011, Martínez-Alvarado et al 2011) (although these regions are all within 300 km of the cyclone centre in these studies) and with the bands of updraught CSI found in the cloud head of the sting-jet windstorm Jeanette (Parton et al 2009).